gullsboy/chatbot-gpt-html/README.md

 # chatbot-gpt-html
-Simple Code of an HTML AI Chatbot made with GPT-3 and Mobilenetv2 // V1
+First version of a simple Code of an HTML AI Chatbot made with GPT-3 and Mobilenetv2